- Baptism Overview

 - Contact the rectory office at 562-296-9000.

-You will be asked your marital status when you schedule the Baptism of your child, or when you are seeking Baptism for yourself.
-We will not deny Baptism of a child if the parents are unmarried or not married in the Catholic Church.
-However, there may be reason to postpone Baptism if parents are not practicing the Faith, or have no intention of living a Catholic life.
+You will be asked your marital status when you schedule the Baptism of your child, however we will not deny Baptism of a child if the parents are unmarried or not married in the Catholic Church.

 Danger of Death: